Hyundai-Kia-Connect/kia_uvo/README.md

 Install the software by using HACS or manually copying files into the `custom_components` subdirectory.
 Next, go to **Settings**, then **Devices & services** and in the **Integrations** section search for **Kia uvo** and configure your vehicle using your username and password (I know, translations are missing, a PR for this would be great!).

-- AU, EU, CA and US is supported by this.
-USA and China support is limited.
+- AU, EU, CA, IN, AUS, NZ and US is supported by this.
+USA, India and China support is limited.
 - Genesis Support hasn't been tested and has just been added for Canada only.
 Feedback would be appreciated!
 - Multiple cars and accounts are supported.
 To add additional accounts just go through setup a second time.
 - update - It will fetch the cached information every 30 minutes from Kia Uvo / Hyundai Bluelink Servers. **Now Configurable**